 Caladium bicolor or Heart of Jesus plants are tropical perennial shrubby herbs from tropical South America and the Caribbean.
 It has large wide arrow-head-shaped leaves that are pink in the middle and green on the outside.

-They prefer partial shade since their paper-thin leaves will burn in the direct sunlight.
-This plant needs moist, acidic, and rich loamy soil to grow optimally.
+They prefer partial shade since their paper-thin leaves will burn in direct sunlight.
+This plant needs moist, acidic, rich loamy soil to grow optimally.

 You can mix organic compost in with a normal potting mixture.
 They need lots of watering, but yellowing leaves are a sign of overwatering.

 Growing two or almost three feet tall, they have a bold presence in any space.
 Plant them alongside other caladiums or begonias for a nice foliage display.
 Some other pink caladiums like the Heart of Jesus plant are:

 - Pink Symphony

 Who doesn’t love a splash of pink to brighten up a space!
 We have shared thirteen houseplants with pink and green leaves that you can enjoy.
 Some need minimal maintenance, while others have fussy requirements.
 Some are tiny, and some grow quite large.